Minoshi Station

 Minoshi Station (美濃市駅, Minoshi-eki) is a railway station in the city of Mino, Gifu Prefecture, Japan, operated by the third sector railway operator Nagaragawa Railway.

 Lines

-Yunohora-Onsenguchi Station is a station of the Etsumi-Nan Line, and is 17.7 kilometers from the terminus of the line at Mino-Ōta.
+Minoshi Station is a station of the Etsumi-Nan Line, and is 17.7 kilometers from the terminus of the line at Mino-Ōta.

 Station layout

 Minoshi Station has one ground-level island platform connected to the station building by an underground passage.
 The station is staffed.